|

 Top stories: Science Expo and Spelling Bee winners, Valentine's Day, Easter, and some photos of the Upper Gym that would be closed in favor of a newer one that had just been completed.

 The first version of this title contained a garbage can with wavy lines coming out of it.
-The teacher mistakingly thought I was suggesting that the Ram Page stinks.
+The teacher mistakingly thought I was suggesting that the Rampage stinks.
 I changed it to this.

-Another cheesy pun, this time at the expense of the Science Expo.
-The reason why a lot of my drawings look so grainy is because I used pencil, which doesn't create the smooth lines that ink does. |
+As a side note, the reason why a lot of these drawings look so grainy is because I used pencil, which doesn't create the smooth lines that ink does.

 I thought it would be interesting to compare two similar drawings from 1992 and 2004.
 It would show differences in tools, style, technique, and also something I couldn't use back then: digital editing software.

 On the left is the original bunny, complete with a twisted left wrist.
-On the right is another one drawn 12 years later. |
+On the right is another one drawn 12 years later.

 A second maze, this time with an Easter theme.

 A friend at the time said he didn't like it as much as the Snoopy maze I did before.
-To which I replied, "Me neither, that's why I didn't sign my sign on it." |
+To which I replied, "Me neither, that's why I didn't sign my sign on it."

-Fourth and Final Issue
+Fourth Issue

 Top stories: Spring Fling, retirements, student competing in Junior Olympic Regionals over summer, College Bowl winners.